-The MFA Program at Washington University in St. Louis is a two-year program where 20 to 25 students are working toward MFA degrees in fiction or poetry with Mary Jo Bang, Carl Phillips and Jennifer Kronovet in poetry; Danielle Dutton, Kathryn Davis and Marshall Klimasewiski in fiction; and Kathleen Finneran and Edward McPherson in creative nonfiction.
+The MFA Program at Washington University in St. Louis is a two-year program where 20 to 25 students are working toward MFA degrees in fiction or poetry with Mary Jo Bang, Carl Phillips and Paul Legault in poetry; Danielle Dutton, Kathryn Davis and Marshall Klimasewiski in fiction; and Kathleen Finneran and Edward McPherson in creative nonfiction.
 Each year our reading series brings a diverse group of poets, fiction writers, and nonfiction writers to the department.
 In addition, the Hurst Professor program brings in four distinguished visitors each year to present their newest work, lecture on the craft of writing, and work one-on-one with our MFA students.
-Edward P. Jones, Frank Bidart, Joy Williams, Jorie Graham, Aleksandar Hemon, Lucie Brock Broido, George Saunders, Claudia Rankine, Deborah Eisenberg, Paul Muldoon, and Lydia Davis are just some of our recent visiting Hurst Professors.
+Edward P. Jones, Frank Bidart, Joy Williams, Jorie Graham, Aleksandar Hemon, Lucie Brock Broido, George Saunders, Claudia Rankine, Deborah Eisenberg, Paul Muldoon, Lydia Davis, Matthew Harvey, Martha Collins, Kelly Link, and Richard Powers are just some of our recent visiting Hurst Professors.
 Click here for a list of the coming year's Hurst Professor events.

 The MFA Program, which was ranked ninth in the country in 2011 by Poets & Writers, was founded by Jarvis Thurston and Mona Van Duyn, and distinguished past faculty have included William Gass, Stanley Elkin, Howard Nemerov, Donald Finkel, Constance Urdang, and John Morris.
 For more about the history of the program, take a look at this article from the Fall 2008 Washington University Libraries' publication "Off the Shelf".